-When you travel in Australia, there are restrictions that apply as to where you can take your rental car.
-Restrictions also may be in place for travel during dawn and dusk in rural areas.
-Here is a guide to some of the areas that car rental companies commonly prohibit their vehicles from being taken.
+When you travel in Australia, restrictions may apply as to where you can take your rental car.
+State border closures due to COVID-19 may also affect where you’re able to go, and further restrictions for travel during dawn and dusk can apply to rural areas.

 Restrictions apply if you are taking your rental car above the snow line.
-In New South Wales, this includes areas beyond Jindabyne, and in Victoria any areas beyond Bright.
-Generally, restrictions are in place from early June to late September.
-Alpine restrictions may also apply to vehicles in Tasmania.
+In New South Wales, this includes areas beyond Jindabyne, and areas beyond Bright in Victoria.
+Generally, snow restrictions are in place from early June to late September, and alpine restrictions may also apply to vehicles in Tasmania.

-Restricted areas may include Fraser Island, Magnetic Island, on Highway 27 west of Chillagoe, anywhere north of Karumba, the Cape Tribulation Coast Road and anywhere beyond Lakeland in Cape York.
-You are not able to take your rental car on any unsealed sections of Savannah Way and the Burke Developmental Road.
+Restricted areas may include K’gari (previously Fraser Island), Magnetic Island, Highway 27 west of Chillagoe, anywhere north of Karumba, the Cape Tribulation Coast Road, and anywhere beyond Lakeland in Cape York.
+You are not able to take your rental car on any unsealed sections of Savannah Way or the Burke Developmental Road.

 Read more about driving a rental car in Australia.